 Denitrification is the final step to remove total nitrogen and is the reduction of nitrate into nitrogen gas.
 The concentration of nitrate at this point in the process indicates the amount of carbon source (BOD) needed to denitrify.
-Approximately 4 mg/L of BOD is required for every 1 mg/L of nitrate removed.
-Depending on the process configuration, this carbon demand will need to be met through either chemical addition or by recycling nitrified effluent to the head of the plant to pick up the BOD in the septic tank or a combination of both.
-The concentration of nitrate also indicates the potential alkalinity that may be recovered for use in the nitrification pretreatment tanks.
+Approximately 4 mg/l of BOD is required for every 1 mg/l of nitrate removed.
+Depending on the process configuration, this carbon demand will need to be met through either chemical addition or by recycling nitrified effluent to the head of the plant to pick up BOD or a combination of both.
+The concentration of nitrate also indicates the potential alkalinity that may be recovered for use in the nitrification process.